Aeolian Islands, Italy

 If you prefer public transportation, look for Scaffidi buses.
 There is a yearly connection from Porto di Levante to Porto di Ponente and Capo Grillo, and there are daily trips to Gelso in the summer.

 Important: from June to September, the influx and circulation of motor vehicles belonging to those who do not permanently reside on the island are usually prohibited.
+Read more about the vehicle transport regulations for the Italian islands.

 The walk to Vulcano's crater and the breathtaking panoramic view